 13. What is a Formulary?

 The Formulary is a list of drugs that we cover.
 It also tells what tier a drug is in and whether it’s subject to quantity limits, step therapy, or prior authorization rules.
-Medicare reviews and approves our Formulary, which is available by clicking the link Part D Drug List (Formulary).
+Medicare reviews and approves our Formulary, which is available by clicking the Find a Drug/Pharmacy link on this website.

 14. What does QL stand for on my formulary?

 “QL” stands for “Quantity Limit.”
 For safety or other reasons, we limit the amount of a drug the pharmacy can issue.
 A quantity limit can affect the amount of drug or the length of time.
 (For example, 120 tablets per 30 days)